Estimated reading time: 6 minutes

 The Italian S Cookie is a traditional buttery, lemon breakfast cookie with a crunchy texture that would be dunked in your coffee.

-When unexpected company comes over to our house, this is a quick banana pudding that we whip up in under 20 minutes with 30 minutes of chilling time in the refrigerator.
+When unexpected company comes to our house, this is a quick banana pudding that we whip up in under 20 minutes with 30 minutes of chilling time in the refrigerator.

-The best part is if you do have bananas that are too ripe to eat and you’ve frozen them, defrost, mash, and you’re ready to make the best banana pudding you’ve ever tried.
+The best part is if you have bananas that are too ripe to eat and you’ve frozen them, defrost, mash, and you’re ready to make the best banana pudding you’ve ever tried.

 How to Make Old-Fashioned Banana Pudding